chadblack/561S2017/info/assignments.md

    general stages of the historiography as identified by Lockhart and Restall?

-   The final essay will require students to read Todorov, and critique his work based on their views of Conquest at the end of the seminar.
+   The final essay (30% of final grade) will require students to read Todorov, and critique his work based on their views of Conquest at the end of the seminar.

    Please be concise, yet erudite.
 If you need guidance, you might read some